Getting help shouldn’t feel like climbing a mountain in the dark with a monkey on your head while wearing flip flops.

 Black cat with wide eyes and yellow star antennae floats in front of a rainbow and clouds with green fairy wings.
 Text reads: “Please let me bask in my delusions in peace.”

-Prefer email?
-You can write to me directly at info@staceyplate.com.
+Or write me directly at info@staceyplate.com.

 ❤️ 🧡 💛 💚 💙 💜